InfiniteAmmoInc/Yarn/README.md

 # How to Run as an App

-Use http://nwjs.io/ for your platform.
+Download http://nwjs.io/ for your platform and extract the contents.

-Download the .zip, extract.
+Windows:

-MacOSX: Place source code in a folder named "app.nw" inside the app "Contents/Resources/" folder.
+MacOSX: Place source code in a new folder named "app.nw" inside the extracted nwjs.app's "Contents/Resources/" folder.
 (to explore an app's folder structure, right click and select "Show Package Contents")